Pixel 2: Everything we know about Google’s next flagship phone

 Pixel 2 design and display

-However, that might only apply to the larger Pixel handset.
-According to a report by XDA Developers, the smaller Pixel will feature a similar 4.97-inch 1080p display that the current model uses, with an “almost identical” design.
-As for the larger version, it will reportedly sport a larger 5.9-inch display with a 1440p OLED panel and “a smaller bezel than what we saw in the original Pixel XL.”

-XDA Developers says the phones will keep the two-tone look on the back of the phone, but the glass window will be smaller, covering the camera but not the fingerprint sensor.
+Speaking of the entry-level Pixel, XDA Developers reports it will feature a 4.97-inch, 1080p display similar to the current version’s, with an “almost identical” design.
+A leaked image published by GSMArena, above, seems to confirm this description.
+The spy shot shows a slightly more rectangular device with chunky bezels all around.
+Of note, there is a new speaker slit below the screen, suggesting the handset will have front-facing stereo speakers.

+A series of 3D renders based on leaked design schematics confirm much of what Android Police and XDA Developers have reported as far as the design goes, with dimensions that match of very closely to the current models: 145.3 x 69.3 x 7.8 mm for the smaller model and 157.6 x 76.3 x 7.9 mm for the XL.
+But there’s one extra tidbit: There may be a camera bump as well.

-Pixel 2 specs and sound
+Pixel 2 specs, features, and sound

-Last year’s Pixel featured the then-top-of-the-line Snapdragon 821 chip, and this year’s Pixel looks to be powered by the best silicone as well.
+Last year’s Pixel featured the then-top-of-the-line Snapdragon 821 chip, and this year’s Pixel may also incorporate high-quality silicon.
 XDA Developers claims the phones will be powered by the Snapdragon 835 chip, along with the same 4GB of RAM in the current models.
+A newer report from International Business Times claims that Google will be using an updated version of the chip, much like last year.
+The publication says it will be the the first phone to use the Snapdragon 836 chip, bringing “faster throughput with minimal power consumption.”
+Evan Blass all but confirmed the new chip with in a tweet announcing the date the new phones will be unveiled.
+However, recent reports say the phones will stick with the Snapdragon 835 chip in the Note 8, V30, and other phones.

-Additionally, the smaller Pixel will come in a 64GB variation, though it’s unclear if it will replace the 32GB base model or add another tier.
+Additionally, 9to5 Mac says both Pixels will come in two storage configurations, 64GB and 128GB, though it's unclear whether they will replace the entry-level 32GB.
+The site also says the phones will feature always-on displays.

-However, audiophiles will be bummed to learn that Google might dump the headphone jack in the Pixel 2.
+Audiophiles will be bummed to learn that Google might dump the headphone jack in the Pixel 2.
 XDA Developers and 9to5Google both report that the 3.5mm jack will be jettisoned in the new model in favor of stereo speakers.
+And the 3D renders we’ve seen all but confirm this report.
+However, audiophiles should rest a little easier knowing that Google has been hard at work at fixing the Bluetooth issues that plague the current models, as reveled in a recent Reddit AMA by Android O engineers.

+Finally, Android Police reports that the new Pixel will have a squeezable frame like the HTC U11 to launch Google Assistant and other apps.

 Pixel 2 water resistance